Undergraduate entry requirements

 Postgraduate entry requirements

-- Applicants from Brunei need to have completed a Bachelor’s degree from a recognised institution.
-A score of 60% or higher or B or 3.1 GPA from a well-ranked public institution is considered comparable to a UK 2:1, while a score of 50% or C or 2.7 is comparable to a UK 2:2.
+- Applicants from Brunei need to have completed a Bachelor’s Degree (Honours) from a recognised institution.
+A score of 60% or higher or B or 3.1 GPA from a well ranked public institution is considered comparable to a UK 2.1, while a score of 50% or C or 2.7 is comparable to a UK 2.2.
+Bachelor’s Degrees (Ordinary) are not normally sufficient for entry.

 - Relevant work experience may also be considered for students whose GPAs are slightly below the preferred requirements.